 While easily prevented, gum disease is among the most common dental problems affecting thousands of smiles each year.
-In Oak Harbor, the team at Whidbey Dental Associates is dedicated to helping patients learn how to identify and prevent gum disease from damaging their smiles and compromising their health.
+In Oak Harbor, our Whidbey Dentists are dedicated to helping patients learn how to identify and prevent gum disease from damaging their smiles and compromising their health.

-Also known as periodontal disease, gum disease is caused when bacteria accumulates along the gum line, irritating the soft tissue.
-Over time, the gums begin to pull away from teeth, leaving pockets where bacteria and plaque can become trapped and begin attacking the connective tissue that hold teeth in place.
+Also known as periodontal disease, gum disease is caused when bacteria accumulate along the gum line, irritating the soft tissue.
+Over time, the gums pull away from teeth, leaving pockets where bacteria and plaque can become trapped and begin attacking the connective tissue that holds teeth in place.
 Without treatment, patients with advanced periodontitis can experience gum recession, bone loss, and tooth loss.

 Symptoms of Gum Disease